micmejia/bible-dump/NKJV/Deuteronomy/Deut 16.md

 And you shall roast and eat _it_ in the place which the Lord your God chooses, and in the morning you shall turn and go to your tents.

 ###### 8
-Six days you shall eat unleavened bread, and on the seventh day there _shall be_ a [^a]sacred assembly to the Lord your God.
+Six days you shall eat unleavened bread, and on the seventh day there _shall be_ a sacred assembly to the Lord your God.
 You shall do no work _on it._ ## The Feast of Weeks Reviewed

 ###### 9
 "You shall count seven weeks for yourself; begin to count the seven weeks from _the time_ you begin _to put_ the sickle to the grain.